soph743/soph743/README.md

 Cloud & Tools: Docker, Git, GCP

 ## 🚀 Notable Projects
+🔹 Cell Segmentation Prototype - An API for exploring methods of cell detection and segmentation using Python or our web UI (startup client @ IMPACT program)

 🔹 Mitosis Detector - A computer vision model to detect mitotic cells in pathological slides (BTTAI Group Project)

 🔹 Wildfire Prediction Model – Model for predicting wildfires within 72 hours (95% accuracy at WiDS Datathon)

+## 🔋 Capstone
+Learn about the Romberg test for balance and get feedback on your own using the [Romberg Web App]().

 ## 🔋 BTTAI Fellowship Projects
 View my Machine Learning Foundations projects [here](https://github.com/soph743/BTT_fellowship), created as part of a fellowship with Break Through Tech AI and Massachusetts Institute of Technology.